TreesLab/circRNA_ASD/README.md

 ---
 **Microarray data generated in this study**

-We performed knocked down circARID1A, overexpressed circARID1A and miR-204-3p in ReNcell, independently.
+We performed knockdown circARID1A, overexpressed circARID1A and overexpressed miR-204-3p in ReNcell, independently.
 The 22,480 gene expression changes were examined by microarray analysis.
 The microarray result was used to screen gene expression changes by circARID1A and miR-204-3p regulation.

 |Raw data| Description|
 |---|---|